Systems-Theory-in-Systems-Biology/EPI/DEVELOPMENT.md

 - vs code: https://code.visualstudio.com/docs/datascience/jupyter-notebooks
 - shell + browser: `jupyter notebook`

-In the first case you need to select the poetry environment when selecting the interpreter, in the second case you need to run the command in the poetry shell.
+In the first case you need to select the uv virtual env when selecting the interpreter, in the second case you need to run the command in the uv shell.

 ### Profiling with scalene